-- LSR interrupt is cleared by a read to the LSR register. - RXRDY interrupt is cleared by reading data until FIFO falls below the trigger level. - RXRDY Time-out interrupt is cleared by emptying the RX FIFO. - TXRDY interrupt is cleared by a read to the ISR register. - MSR interrupt is cleared by a read to the MSR register. - Xon, Xoff or Special character interrupt is cleared by a read to ISR register.

-- RTS#/DTR# output status change interrupt is cleared by a read to the ISR register. - CTS#/DSR# input status change interrupt is cleared by a read to the MSR register.
+- LSR interrupt is cleared by a read to the LSR register (but LSR status bits are not cleared). - RXRDY interrupt is cleared by reading data until FIFO falls below the trigger level. - RXRDY Time-out interrupt is cleared by emptying the RX FIFO. - TXRDY interrupt is cleared by a read to the ISR register. - MSR interrupt is cleared by a read to the MSR register. - Xon, Xoff or Special character interrupt is cleared by a read to ISR register. - RTS#/DTR# and CTS#/DSR# input status change interrupt is cleared by a read to the MSR register.